OSU-MC/Open-Response/docs/DEPLOYMENT.md

 Then ```npm install``` in the main, client, and core directories.

-As long as the project name and ownership has remained the same, then DNS records should still exists for the core and client subdomains.
+As long as the project name and ownership has remained the same, then DNS records should still exist for the core and client subdomains.
 If this is the case, be sure to replace the CLIENT_URL and VITE_API_URL in the core and client .env files with ```'http://client.open-response.org'``` and ```'http://core.open-response.org'``` respectively.

 ### Configure Apache